alaudet/raspi-sump/README.md

 You will need to add variables to your raspisump.conf file.
 Copy the new conf file located in the /home/pi/raspi-sump/conf folder to
 /home/pi/raspi-sump.
 Re-enter all of your variables.
 Older info has been saved in /home/pi/raspi-sump/raspisump.conf.save

-New in version 0.7.0
-add alert_interval to the email section.
-See new raspisump.conf for details.
-Default is 5 minutes if not set.

-The choice of Imperial or Metric measurements have been added to 0.6.0.
-Also some variables in the conf file were confusing so I have made changes to this file including better comments to explain each variable.

 Simply upgrading from version 0.5.x will break your current install of Raspi-Sump unless you take some time to fix your configuration file.